vitalii-karpiv/kuzco-crm/api-doc/laptop-group/remove-laptop-from-group.md

 # Remove Laptop from Group

-Detaches a laptop from its current group, deletes the associated variant entry, and clears the `laptopGroupId` on the laptop document.
+Detaches a laptop from its current group, removes it from the associated variant, and clears the `laptopGroupId` on the laptop document.
+If the variant becomes empty, it is deleted.

 ## Endpoint